deech/fltkhs/README.md

 Only on Linux and OSX, once FLTK is installed the standard Cabal build command `cabal build` from the top-level directory should build everything including the C/C++ wrappers and Haskell demos.

+The available demos are listed in `fltkhs.cabal` as separate `Executable` components.
+Once it is done building, `dist/build/<demo-name>/<demo-name>` should run any of them.
+For example to run the `buttons` demo, from the top-level directory do:

+    > dist/build/buttons/buttons

 The effort to have the library and demos build/install seamlessly on Windows is on-going.

 While most of the bindings are complete, the following still needs to be done: